 Despite having advanced cyber security technologies, Fortune 500 companies still face cyber threats.
 What are the types of threats they are seeing and how do they occur?

-Business Email Compromise (BEC) is an attack vector that is seeing substantial growth; Trend Micro for example has predicted that impact from this particular form of phishing will increase by more than US$9bn in 2018.
+Business Email Compromise (BEC) is an attack vector that is seeing substantial growth; Trend Micro for example has predicted that impact from this particular form of phishing will increase by more than $9bn in 2018.

 Companies in the Fortune 500 have reported a significant increase in instances of fraud or attempted fraud via wire transfer payments.
 Cyber threat groups have been successfully using BEC scams, which utilise credential harvesting, phishing and social engineering, to convince finance and accounts payable personnel to initiate fraudulent wire transfers into attacker-controlled accounts, resulting in the theft of millions of dollars.